 Supervisory Responsibility: This position has no supervisory responsibilities.

-Work Environment: This organization is currently home based and the person in this position may operate from a shared workspace or from his or her own home office.
-This may change in the future.
+Work Environment: The person in this position will operate from a shared workspace.
 This role routinely uses standard office equipment such as computers, phones, photocopiers, filing cabinets and fax machines.

 Physical Demands: This is largely a sedentary role; however, some filing is required.
 This requires the ability to lift files, open filing cabinets and bend or stand as necessary.